sslab-gatech/Rudra-Artifacts/README.md

 This script parses the metadata of each file in `rudra-poc/poc` and count the number of bugs based on the analyzer that detected the bug.

+Note that the numbers are slightly different from the submitted version of the paper:
+* Current version: 264 new bugs and 78 CVEs
+* Paper: 263 new bugs and 76 CVEs

+This is because we counted RUDRA-RUSTC-1 bug (see below) as one bug instead of two bugs by mistake, and two new CVEs were get assigned to the standard library bugs after the submission.
+We will use the new numbers in the camera-ready version of the paper.

 ##### Verifying the reproducibility

 1. Change into `rudra-poc/paper` directory.